 Aluminum Foil & Garbage Bags

-Bringing some aluminum foil to your wild camping trip is important.
+Bringing some aluminium foil to your wild camping trip is important.
 Not only will you be able to use it for sealing away the food leftovers, but also for preparing food that you don’t want to cook over direct heat.
 Garbage bags are just as essential – you want to leave the area you’ve been wild camping in exactly how you found it.

 Portable Sink & Biodegradable Dishwashing Soap